hpides/autovec-db/eval/README.md

+Microbenchmarks for our paper "Writing Less Platform-Specific SIMD Code in Databases"

+This file focuses on the microbenchmarks.
+For reproducing the Velox measurements, we have [a separate README file](eval/results/velox/README.md).

 # Running the benchmarks
 Our measurements were done using a docker image based on ubuntu 22.10 with clang 15 and gcc 12.